vives-oop1-2023/questionnaire-estebandesmedt/README.md

     <li>You go to the next question when answering, this change would make it possible to change the next button to a "Start" button. ✖</li>
     <li>"Start" button in the middle till you press start, then the questions appear <br>and the button disappears but Adding a skip button on the spot if the "Next" button right now. ✖</li>
     <li>Making the user choose the amount of questions ☐</li>
-    <li>When pressing a button before pressing the start button, the program crashes ☐</li>
     <li>Category and Difficulty buttons (commented code in login) ☐</li>

 </ul>